9names/wii-ext-rs/README.md

 # Rust Wiimote Extension-Controller (Nunchuk/classic controller) Driver

-This is a platform agnostic Rust driver for Wiimote Extension controllers (Nunchuk, Classic, Classic Pro, NES Classic, SNES Classic, and clones) using the [`embedded-hal`] traits.
+This is a platform agnostic Rust driver for Wiimote Extension controllers (Nunchuk, Classic, Classic Pro, NES Classic, SNES Classic, and clones) using the [`embedded-hal`] and [`embedded-hal-async`] traits.

 This driver allows you to read all axes and buttons for Wiimote Extension controllers